Aryannnthakurrr/Smart-Product-Search/QUICKSTART.md

-# 🎬 Movie Semantic Search API - Quick Start Guide
+# �️ Construction Material Semantic Search API - Quick Start Guide

 ## ✅ What's Been Built

-You now have a fully functional **semantic search API** for movies!
-It's no longer a CLI tool - it's a production-ready REST API.
+You now have a fully functional **semantic search API** for construction materials!
+This is a production-ready REST API connected to MongoDB.

 ### Key Features
-- 🔍 **Natural language search** - Search with phrases like "action movie with explosions"
+- 🔍 **Natural language search** - Search with phrases like "cement for foundation work"
 - ⚡ **Fast responses** - Cached embeddings for instant results
 - 📊 **Relevance scoring** - Each result includes a similarity score (0-1)
 - 🌐 **RESTful API** - Easy integration with any frontend or service
 - 📚 **Auto-generated docs** - Interactive API documentation
-- 🎯 **5,000 movies indexed** - Ready to search
+- 💾 **MongoDB Integration** - Real-time data from MongoDB Atlas

 ## 🚀 How to Start the API